 Project Description: The funds will be used to pay for expenses in coordinating the functions of the data coordinator including part of the salary of the dedicated highway safety specialist.
 The coordinator will oversee the TRCC activities and 408 grant for the Highway Safety Office.
-Training and travel may be a part of the grant activity.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.